JMousqueton/Runecast-Repository/README.md

 3. Create a vhost config file for nginx
 4. Create SSL Certificat (optional)
 5. Create a crontab file
-6. Manually update mirror and definition
-7. Modify the configuration of your Runecast Appliance
+7. Modify the configuration of your [Runecast Appliance](https://www.runecast.com)

 -   Documentation in French 🇫🇷 is available on [my blog](https://www.julienmousqueton.fr/creer-son-repository-runecast-analyzer)